defold/doc/docs/en/manuals/shader.md

 }
 ```

-A more complete example is the built in sprite vertex shader:
+A more complete example is the built-in sprite vertex shader:

 ```glsl
 -- sprite.vp